TaniyaHaghighi20/Eye_question_answering_project/README.md

 # Eye_question_answering_project
-This GitHub repository hosts “Eye (I) - Llama”, a specialized large language model tailored for the field of ophthalmology.
+This GitHub repository hosts “Eye-Llama”, a specialized large language model tailored for the field of ophthalmology.
 Our research demonstrates that for medical subspecialty large language models (LLMs), an effective approach is to first pretrain them with a domain-specific corpus, followed by fine-tuning with a dataset that includes instructions.

 ![Overall_Framework_Eye_LLAMA Image](Figures/Overall_Framework_Eye_LLAMA.png)

-We have made available the pretrained model, I-llama_P, along with the fine-tuned models, I-llama_qa and I-llama_gqa.
+We have made available the pretrained model, EYE-Llama_p, along with the fine-tuned models, EYE-Llama_qa and EYE-Llama_gqa.
 These models have exhibited significant improvements over the Llama 2 model and have outperformed ChatDoctor in various evaluations.
 | Model | Link |
 | -------- | -------- |
 | EYE-Llama_p    | [https://huggingface.co/QIAIUNCC/EYE-Llama_p](https://huggingface.co/QIAIUNCC/EYE-Llama_p) |